We provide extensive support for students at QE, which ranges from help with behavioural challenges, to access to a fully trained Counsellor.

 All matters relating to behaviour, attendance, school admissions and welfare are managed by this extensive support network which is led by Alastair Smith, who is Assistant Principal for Student Welfare and Safeguarding.

-We also take Child Protection and Safeguarding extremely seriously at QE and any issues should be referred directly to Rupert Poole, who as well as being Principal, oversees safeguarding in school, or Alastair Smith who is Deputy Designated Safeguarding Lead or Cheryl Rogers our Safeguarding Officer.
+We also take Child Protection and Safeguarding extremely seriously at QE and any issues should be referred directly to Rupert Poole, who as well as being Principal, oversees safeguarding in school, or Alastair Smith who is Deputy Designated Safeguarding Lead or Caroline Bond our Safeguarding Officer.